 Student responsibilities/expectations: The main course material will be presented through lectures.
 A discussion session, to be held every Friday will offer an opportunity for students to discuss course material and assigned problems with a teaching assistant (TA).
 Students are advised to keep pace with the course material as it is being presented.
 Consequently, students should endeavor to attend all class meetings and discussion sessions, be early for class, and spend sufficient time working on assigned homework problems.
 If for any reason a student misses a class, he/she should endeavor to obtain the notes and learn the missed material before the next class meeting.
 Students should not hesitate to ask questions or seek additional assistance to ensure that they are staying on pace with the class.
 Students will be expected to come to class prepared and ready to participate actively.
 Please, turn off your cell phones and put aside any unrelated material before class begins.
 Students should exhibit a sense of responsibility and respect towards fellow students.
 Late-coming to class or early departure from class meetings will not be allowed.

-Examinations: There will be two exams plus one cumulative final exam.
-Each exam will consist of a multiple choice and a problem (free-response) section.
-The free-response problem section will contain problems to solve and definitions, brief explanations of concepts, and simple proofs.
+Examinations: There will be two midterm exams plus one cumulative final exam.
+The exams will contain problems to solve and definitions, brief explanations of concepts, and simple proofs.